Automorphisms of cotangent bundles of Lie groups: Introduction

-On the other hand, as a Lie group, the cotangent bundle $T^*G$ is a common Drinfel'd double Lie group for all exact Poisson-Lie structures given by solutions of the Classical Yang-Baxter Equation in $G.$ See e.g. \cite{di-me-poisson}.
-Double Lie algebras (resp. groups) encode information on integrable Hamiltonian systems and Lax pairs (\cite{babelon-viallet}, \cite{bordemann}, \cite{drinfeld}, \cite{lu-weinstein}), Poisson homogeneous spaces of Poisson-Lie groups and the symplectic foliation of the corresponding Poisson structures (\cite{drinfeld}, \cite{di-me-poisson},\cite{lu-weinstein}), etc. To that extend, the complete description of the group of automorphisms of the double Lie algebra of a Poisson-Lie structure would be a big contribution towards solving very interesting and hard problems.
+On the other hand, as a Lie group, the cotangent bundle $T^*G$ is a common Drinfel'd double Lie group for all exact Poisson-Lie structures given by solutions of the Classical Yang-Baxter Equation in $G$.
+See e.g. \cite{di-me-poisson}.
+Double Lie algebras (resp. groups) encode information on integrable Hamiltonian systems and Lax pairs (\cite{babelon-viallet}, \cite{bordemann}, \cite{drinfeld}, \cite{lu-weinstein}), Poisson homogeneous spaces of Poisson-Lie groups and the symplectic foliation of the corresponding Poisson structures (\cite{di-me-poisson}, \cite{drinfeld}, \cite{lu-weinstein}).
+To that extend, the description of the group of automorphisms of the double Lie algebra of a Poisson-Lie structure might be a contribution towards solving some of the open problems in that field.